 The school believes that homework plays an essential role in raising a child's level of achievement.
 However, the school also acknowledges the important role of play and free time in a child's growth and development.
-While homework is important, it should not prevent children from participating in activities such as out-of-school clubs as these are just as important in the lives of children.
-The school is well aware that children spend more time at home than at school, and believes that they develop their interests and skills to the full only when parents/carers encourage them to make maximum use of the opportunities available outside school.

 3. Aims and Objectives